Indian Armed Forces: Republic of India (1950 to present)

 India fought four major wars with its neighbour Pakistan in 1947, 1965, 1971 and 1999, and with China in 1962 and 1967.
-Indian victory over Pakistan in the 1971 war, helped create the free country of Bangladesh.
-In the late 1970s and early 1980s, Pakistan began organising tourist expeditions to the Siachen Glacier, disputed territory with India.
+Indian victory over Pakistan in the 1971 war helped create the free country of Bangladesh.
+In the late 1970s and early 1980s, Pakistan began organising tourist expeditions to the Siachen Glacier, a disputed territory with India.
 Irked by this development, in April 1984 India initiated the successful Operation Meghdoot during which it gained control over all of the 70-kilometre (41-mile)-long Siachen Glacier, and all of its tributary glaciers, as well as the three main passes of the Saltoro Ridge immediately west of the glacier—Sia La, Bilafond La, and Gyong La.
 According to TIME magazine, India gained more than 1000 sqmi of territory as a result of its military operations in Siachen.
-In 1987 and in 1989 Pakistan attempted to re-take the glacier but was unsuccessful.
+In 1987 and in 1989, Pakistan attempted to retake the glacier but was unsuccessful.
 The conflict ended with Indian Victory.
 Since 2003, the two sides have maintained a ceasefire and with "cold peace".

 The Indian Peace Keeping Force (IPKF) carried out a mission in northern and eastern Sri Lanka in 1987–1990 to disarm the Tamil Tigers under the terms of the Indo-Sri Lanka Accord.
 It was a difficult battle for the Indian Army, which was not trained for an unconventional war.
 After losing approximately 1,200 personnel and several T-72 tanks, India ultimately abandoned the mission in consultation with the Sri Lankan government.
 In what was labelled as Operation Pawan, the Indian Air Force flew about 70,000 sorties to and within Sri Lanka.

 The beginning of the 21st century saw a reorientation for India on the global stage from a regional role in the subcontinent to a major role in the Indian Ocean stretching from the Gulf of Aden to the Malacca Strait.
 India's sphere of influence has surpassed the South Asian subcontinent, and it has emerged as a regional power and "net security provider" in the Indo-Pacific region.

 Overview

 The headquarters of the Indian Armed Forces is in New Delhi, the capital city of India.
 The President of India serves as the formal Supreme Commander of the Indian Armed Forces, while actual control lies with the executive headed by the Prime Minister of India.
-The Ministry of Defence (MoD) is the ministry charged with the responsibilities of countering insurgency and ensuring external security of India.
-General Upendra Dwivedi is the Chief of the Army Staff (COAS), Admiral Dinesh Kumar Tripathi is the Chief of the Naval Staff (CNS) and Air Chief Marshal Amar Preet Singh is the Chief of the Air Staff (CAS).
+The Ministry of Defence (MoD) is the ministry charged with the responsibilities of countering insurgency and ensuring the external security of India.
+General Upendra Dwivedi is the Chief of the Army Staff (COAS), Admiral Krishna Swaminathan is the Chief of the Naval Staff (CNS) and Air Chief Marshal Amar Preet Singh is the Chief of the Air Staff (CAS).